Ehntae/AeTypeFall/README.md

 ## A Typescript & JavaScript transpiler to Starfall & GLua

+#### If you have any questions, contact me via discord *Aeomi#2143*

 ### Prerequisites

-* [Visual Studio Code](https://code.visualstudio.com) is the recommend IDE for use with TypeFall
+* [Visual Studio Code](https://code.visualstudio.com) is the recommend IDE for use with TypeFall.
+Git Atom should work but has not yet been tested.
   * both Typescript and VSCode are made by Microsoft, as a consequence it is the most supportive of Typescript.
 * [NodeJS](https://nodejs.org/en) is needed to use NPM (Node package manager)
   * Node is a requirement for installing the necessary dependencies of **AeTypeFall**, including Typescript itself.